 Expand your roadmap color palette #

 Visuals like icons help better with recall, as do colors.
 Using a set of contrasting colors in your roadmap will make information stand out and lead to people remembering points better.
 Using a unique color palette is also an effective way to add personality to your brand.
 You can also use colors to demarcate sections or phases of the product launch.
-This will make it easier for your readers to access the section most relevant to them.
+This will make it easier for your team members to access the section most relevant to them.

 Alongside a varied color palette, you should also use shades of colors, especially if you only have access to a limited color palette.
 You can see in the roadmap below how shades of a single color have been used to create sections.